3 rashes commonly seen by Allergists-Immunologists include:

 - Medications via a Non-Allergenic Mechanism

-- Physical Stimuli (pressure, exercise, cold, heat, vibration, solar,
+- Physical Stimuli (pressure, exercise, cold, heat, vibration, solar, other)

 If urticaria persists for > 6 weeks, it is considered chronic.
 In such cases, allergic causes including food allergy are unlikely.
 Frequently, no cause is found in cases of chronic urticaria, prompting a diagnosis of idiopathic urticaria (arises spontaneously without known cause).
 It is speculated that in some patients with chronic idiopathic urticaria, underlying autoimmunity and formation/binding of antibodies to allergy cell receptors and allergy antibodies result in the development of urticaria.